375MW Akita Happo Noshiro Offshore Wind Project

 The Happo Noshiro Offshore Wind Power Project represents a major milestone in Japan’s renewable energy journey.
 With its focus on sustainability, economic development, and technological excellence, it sets the stage for the country’s offshore wind expansion.

 For industry professionals, investors, and policymakers, this project serves as a testament to Japan’s offshore wind potential.
-Stay tuned to J-WIND Times for ongoing updates on offshore wind developments in Japan.
+Stay tuned to DeepWind for ongoing updates on offshore wind developments in Japan.

 To explore how this area compares nationally and understand Japan’s offshore wind roadmap, visit: